freenandes/topo-da-mente/content/note/driving.md

 It was loud.
 Parts of dialogs were invading me, one by one.
 None made sense, or they didn't spark any interest.

-It was so loud that my brain stopped deciphering for a moment, and all became a drone.
+It was so loud that my brain stopped deciphering, and voices joined to become a drone.